joshuacassidygrant/tofu3d/README.md

 A Glop (Generalized Local Object or Process) is a single object that is contained in a GlopContainer.
 Generally, Glop is subclassed to represent any major managed, live data in a Tofu game.

 ### Resource Libraries
 Resource libraries allow the serving and storage of items of a specified type.
 Each resource library is a service.
+Use ResourceLibraries to load and store data from formats like XML or JSON, to load in prefabs, to maintain custom enum-like classes or to serve media like strings, sprites, textures, models and sound.

+Resource libraries are similar to GlopContainers in that they contain and serve objects; however, a ResourceLibrary does not ever update its objects after load and ResourceLibrary objects must be accessible in O(1) time by string lookup.
+GlopContainers are generally self-contained, and their contents must be accessed through queries through the GlopContainer service (or by a GlopId in O(1)).
+ResourceLibraries are intended to be used by many services to access necessary data.

 ### Command
 Can store and execute player/AI commands.

 ### Configuration
-Holds an array of key-value pairs for config.
+Holds an array of key-value pairs for config that can be consumed and held in an object's Properties property.

 ## Included Plugins
 Plugins are useful behaviour that relies on core functionality.
-Some plugins may have plugin dependencies.
+Some plugins may have plugin dependencies and all plugins require core functionality.

 ### Frame Update Service
 A simple MonoBehaviour that sends an "Update" message with a delta time to all listeners.

 ### Agents
-Agents are objects with a location, ID, renderable sprite/model etc. that can have AI behaviour.
+Agents are objects with a location, ID, renderable sprite/model etc., access to pathfinding, a configurable array of ResourceModules, a Properties collection, and optional AI behaviour.

 ### Resource Module
 An object that contains some float amount of resource out of a possible max amount of resource, and includes methods for depleting/spending that resource and can trigger events from that.
-Could be used with any numerical resource, such as health in an RPG game or wood in an RTS.
+Could be used with any numerical resource, such as health in an RPG game, bullets in an FPS, or wood in an RTS.

 ### Renderables
 Renderables define animation, sprite and model properties to represent Glop and other object as visual GameObjects in a Unity scene.

 ## Disclaimer:
-I'm a computer science student using this to get a good understanding of system design etc. I do not know everything, and appreciate any feedback on the decisions I've made.
+I'm a computer science student using this to get a good understanding of system design etc. My goal is to create a framework within Unity that facilitates quick game development using object oriented principles and unit testing, while not having a disastrous impact on game performance.
+This is obviously a poor fit for many types of games.
+I do not know everything, and appreciate any feedback on the decisions I've made.